Flu

 The most effective way to decrease complications and reduce the impact of the flu is to get a flu shot.

-Health Canada recommends that everyone 6 months and older get the annual flu vaccine as soon as possible once it becomes available.
+Health Canada recommends that almost everyone 6 months and older get the annual flu vaccine as soon as possible once it becomes available.
 Protective antibodies to the flu develop about two weeks after receiving the shot.
 Get your flu shot early so you are protected when the flu virus begins to spread in your community.

 A flu shot is your best defense against the flu and can save lives by: